We don't just talk cars ... we teach how to buy them.

 The Tiburon GT would be a more athletic choice for those interested in beefing up performance.
 The GT is equipped with a 2.7-liter 172-horsepower V6.
 It also has an upgraded suspension, larger 17 inch wheels and firmer spring rates.
 Additional features on the GT include alloy wheels, automatic climate control, cruise control and a rear spoiler.
 Move on up to the GT Limited and a sunroof, leather seats and an 440-watt Infinity sound system were added on.

 Overall Pros: Responsive driving dynamics, sporty looks, long standard feature list, affordable pricing.

 Overall Cons: Handling and engine strength lags newer competitors.

-Hyundai Tucson: We like the newest generation introduced with the 2010 model year.
-The Tucson is definitely an attractive and value-oriented choice in the compact SUV segment thanks to a long list of safety features, car-like performance and handling, and a spacious and pleasing cabin design.
+Hyundai Tucson: We like the second generation introduced with the 2010 model year and produced through 2014.
+It's definitely an attractive and value-oriented choice in the compact SUV segment thanks to a long list of safety features, car-like performance and handling, and a spacious and pleasing cabin design.

 Standard features on the already well-equipped base GLS model includes full power accessories, keyless entry, air conditioning, hill descent control, a hill-holder feature, a trip computer, a tilt steering wheel, a height-adjustable driver seat, 17-inch steel wheels and a 6-speaker audio system with a CD player, satellite radio, a USB port with an iPod interface, and auxiliary audio jack.